LearnersGuild/curriculum-app/modules/Super-Simple-Testing/README.md

 - Can write a function to test another function
 - Can write a test script to test one or more functions in source code file
 - Can run tests in a console
-- Can run tests from a command shell
+- Can run tests from the Terminal

 ## Glossary of Terms